 Last month however, I read a very different sort of a book.
 The Watchmaker of Filigree Street.
 It was one of those, hey, this is a new book none of us have read sort of a pick at the book club :).
 So I dutifully got a copy and found the green pages and the hole in the front cover of the paper back version a touch odd, but the blurb in the back seemed harmless enough.

-I think it was at the clockwork octopus that really got me into it :).
+I think it was at the clockwork octopus that I really got into it :).

 It was an odd sort of a book in the end.
 Varying pace throwing me off sometimes while reeling me in at others.
 A story that was very happy treading the line between just your usual fiction and wild fantasy.
 Characters that seemed to form slowly out of shadows and smoke.

 But then the ending happened.
 To say it was a bit of a let down would be to miss the point.
 Which was that I felt this story had so much potential :).
 It's like watching someone play an amazing knock against a proper bowling attack and then throw it all away five away from a century.
 It doesn't qualify as a bad inning, of course, but you are left wanting.

 And then there was the book we read this month.
 So we rotate the person proposing the books every month at our book club.
 (Which, seeing as it has dwindled from a pretty solid 10 down to 3 members since I joined three and a bit years ago, is more of a - let's hang out once a month and if we've managed to read the book we were supposed to in the mean time, all the better - sort of a thing.
 So the rules are pretty relaxed :). ) I only mention this to deflect any judgement about the choice of book, i.e. left to my own devices I wouldn't get anywhere close to The Woman and The Ape.